pmangalapally/github.io/assets/about/about-me.md

 My primary responsibility is to solve problems that we encounter in new project implementations, homegrown applications migration to a third-party Encounter Data Manager platform, application enhancement, maintenance, and day-to-day operations execution.

 I enjoy working with multiple groups to solve challenging problems in an organization.
-Looking forward to collaborate on open source projects to enhance my skills and build my profressional network.
+Looking forward to collaborating on open-source projects to enhance my skills and build my professional network.